 Jesus and Nicodemus

-¹⁰ “You are Israel’s teacher,” said Jesus, “and do you not understand these things? ¹¹ Very truly I tell you, we speak of what we know, and we testify to what we have seen, but still you people do not accept our testimony. ¹² I have spoken to you of earthly things and you do not believe; how then will you believe if I speak of heavenly things? ¹³ No one has ever gone into heaven except the one who came from heaven—the Son of Man. ¹⁴ Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, ¹⁵ that everyone who believes may have eternal life in Him.”
+¹⁰ Jesus responded with gentle rebuke: "You are Israel's respected teacher, yet you don't understand these basic spiritual truths? ¹¹ I tell you with absolute certainty: We speak of what We know firsthand and testify to what We have seen with Our own eyes, yet you people refuse to accept Our testimony. ¹² If you struggle to believe when I explain earthly illustrations of spiritual truths, how will you believe when I tell you about heavenly realities? ¹³ No one has ever gone up to Heaven and returned, except the Son of Man, who came down from Heaven. ¹⁴ Just as Moses lifted up the bronze snake on a pole in the wilderness so the people could look and live, so the Son of Man must be lifted up, ¹⁵ so that everyone who believes in Him may have everlasting life."

 For God So Loved the World

-¹⁹ This is the verdict: Light has come into the world, but people loved darkness instead of light because their deeds were evil. ²⁰ Everyone who does evil hates the light and will not come into the light for fear that their deeds will be exposed. ²¹ But whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God.”
+¹⁹ This is the basis of their condemnation: The Light has come into the world, but people loved the darkness more than the Light because their deeds were evil. ²⁰ Everyone practicing evil hates the Light and stays away from it, fearing their deeds will be exposed. ²¹ But those living according to truth come gladly to the Light, so others can clearly see that their deeds have been done through God's power."

 John the Baptist Exalts Jesus

-²² After this, Jesus and His disciples went out into the Judean countryside, where He spent some time with them, and baptized. ²³ Now John also was baptizing at Aenon near Salim, because there was plenty of water, and people were coming and being baptized. ²⁴ (This was before John was put in prison.)
+²² After this, Jesus and His disciples went into the Judean countryside, where He spent time with them and baptized people who came to Him. ²³ John was also baptizing at Aenon near Salim, because water was plentiful there, and people kept coming to be baptized. ²⁴ This was before John was put in prison.

-²⁷ To this John replied, “A person can receive only what is given them from heaven. ²⁸ You yourselves can testify that I said, ‘I am not the Messiah but am sent ahead of Him.’ ²⁹ The bride belongs to the bridegroom.
-The friend who attends the bridegroom waits and listens for him and is full of joy when he hears the bridegroom’s voice.
-That joy is mine, and it is now complete. ³⁰ He must become greater; I must become less.”
+²⁵ And so an argument developed between some of John's disciples and a certain Jew over the matter of ceremonial baptism. ²⁶ They came to John and said, "Rabbi, that man who was with you on the other side of the Jordan - the One you testified about - is now baptizing, and everyone is going to Him!" ²⁷ John answered, "A person can receive only what Heaven gives them. ²⁸ You yourselves can testify that I said, 'I am not the Messiah but am sent ahead of Him.' ²⁹ The bride belongs to the bridegroom.
+The friend who attends the bridegroom waits and listens for him, and is full of joy when he hears the bridegroom's voice.
+That joy is mine, and it is now complete. ³⁰ He must become greater and greater, while I must become less and less."

 He Who Comes from Above